cdktf/cdktf-provider-github/docs/branchProtection.python.md

 Setting this to 'true' will make the branch read-only and preventing any pushes to it.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.45.0/docs/resources/branch_protection#lock_branch BranchProtection#lock_branch}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.0.0/docs/resources/branch_protection#lock_branch BranchProtection#lock_branch}

----

-##### `push_restrictions`<sup>Optional</sup> <a name="push_restrictions" id="@cdktf/provider-github.branchProtection.BranchProtection.Initializer.parameter.pushRestrictions"></a>

-- *Type:* typing.List[str]

-The list of actor Names/IDs that may push to the branch.

-Actor names must either begin with a '/' for users or the organization name followed by a '/' for teams.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.45.0/docs/resources/branch_protection#push_restrictions BranchProtection#push_restrictions}

 ---